 How We do it: Coaching proficiency, dedicated Board of Directors and parental involvement.
 Individual coaching, drilled down to each players skill set.
 Our entire program is committed to player development.

 What’s so special: We provide a competitive environment, dedicated to a greater number of games and practices than recreation programs.
 We do have playoffs and a Championship.
 All officials are certified.
 As a member of Little League, our players may be eligible to participate in the annual State Level Tournament as 11 year olds, and the Little League World Series Tournament as 12 year olds.

 With roots as "Brewster Little League" the Directors have opened enrollment to a district defined as the towns from Brewster to Provincetown (with Harwich and Chatham excepted).
-Mission Statement To offer Lower Cape children a higher level of baseball play, founded in providing skills development in the Minor League teams and advancing strategy and competitive tactics in the Major Leagues, while promoting sportsmanship, a team attitude, and supporting personal game knowledge, skills and abilities growth for all.
+Mission Statement To offer Lower & Outer Cape children a higher level of baseball play, founded in providing skills development in the Minor League teams and advancing strategy and competitive tactics in the Major Leagues, while promoting sportsmanship, a team attitude, and supporting personal game knowledge, skills and abilities growth for all.

 Volunteer Support The best efforts of the Directors are complemented by involvement with player family members contributing, such as in field maintenance and repair, and service in fundraising efforts.
-Please see the link to fill out a Volunteer Application to help Brewster Regional Little League fulfill its immediate goal of providing a successful 2012 Season!
+Please see the link to fill out a Volunteer Application to help Brewster Regional Little League fulfill its immediate goal of providing a successful season!

 About Little League